bearing/CCI2_Maintenance/vacuum/pump_down_procedure.md

       achieved.
 I typically pump down to about 1e-7 mbar which usually also corresponds to a minimum cryostat temperature in the range from 90-91K (assuming the detector is cold at the time of the pumping).

+### Part 3: Ending the Pumpdown

+The procedure for ending the pumpdown and returning CCI-2 to full working order is essentially running the above two procedures in reverse.

+ 1. Close the cryostat valve.
+Push the plunger in towards the cryostat until it can no longer be simply pushed.
+Twist the plunger clockwise until the valve is fully closed (i.e. the plunger resists further twisting).
+ 2. The valve should be firmly closed; completely finger tight.
+ 3. Once the valve is fully closed, the plunger is disengaged from the valve by pulling outwards on the plunger while *very slightly* turning counter-clockwise.
+The slight counter-clockwise turn will disengage the locking mechanism, but be sure you don't accidentally re-open the valve!
+    If you are unsure, repeat steps 1 and 2.
+ 4. Once you are confident that the valve is close and the plunger has been disengaged, deactivate the pump using the digital on/off switch.
+ 5. Watch the temperature gauge on the CCI-2 cart.
+If the temperature rises drastically as the pump deactivates, the valve was not sufficiently closed.
+    If the temperature rise is slow (O(1K/sec)) you can try to recover by immediately re-activating the pump.
+    If the temperature rise is significantly faster, then vacuum has been lost.
+    Contact your advisor.
+ 6. Wait for the pressure gauge on the pump to read ">1e3 mbar" indicating the line is at atmospheric pressure.
+ 7. **Make sure you are wearing gloves**.
+ 8. Start disassembling the vacuum setup by removing the clamp holding the vacuum hose to the Y-adapter.
+    - N.B.
+Be ready to catch the O-ring that will fall out after the clamp has been fully removed.
+ 9. Either cap the hose with a stopper using the same O-ring and clamp (preferred) or cap the hose with a plastic stopper and store the O-ring in a piece of ultra high vacuum foil.
+ 10.